We are suffering an epidemic of body anxiety and body shame.

 Chronic body-anxiety, however, is a sign that something is off.

-They cannot trust their bodies, and their bodies are shameful or out of control and must be kept in line by meeting some kind of external standard (like being a certain size or weight or like meeting some other such standard.)
+They cannot trust their bodies, and their bodies are shameful or out of control and must be kept in line by meeting some kind of external standard.
+(These might be standards like being a certain size or weight.)

-They cannot honor their own unique wisdom, beauty, and strength because any body expression that does not meet the external standards someone else has set for them is worthless, ugly, gross, etc.
+They cannot honor their own unique wisdom, beauty, and strength.
+That is because any body expression that does not meet the external standards someone else has set for them is worthless, ugly, gross, etc.

 A recent study conducted by Glamour Magazine suggests that 97% of women experience feelings of hate towards their body at least once a day.